TITLE 6 PRIMARY

 (2) Employer Option #2:

-(b) Payment of Insurance premiums: When an absence is due to a work related occurrence, the worker does not receive wages from the employer.
-During the period of disability, the worker shall pay his portion of any insurance premiums for employer provided insurance directly to the employer or if the worker uses paid time off leave, the worker’s portion of the insurance premiums will continue to be deducted from the checks issued by the employer.
-The employer will continue payment of its matching portion of the insurance premiums until the employer returns to work from the qualifying disability, through the end of the current fiscal year or for as long as the worker continues to pay his portion of the premiums, whichever occurs first.
+(b) Payment of Insurance premiums: When an absence is due to a work-related occurrence, the worker does not receive wages from the employer.
+During the period of disability, the worker shall pay their portion of any insurance premiums for employer provided insurance directly to the employer or if the worker uses paid time off leave, the worker’s portion of the insurance premiums will continue to be deducted from the checks issued by the employer.
+The employer will continue payment of its matching portion of the insurance premiums until the employer returns to work from the qualifying disability, through the end of the current fiscal year or for as long as the worker continues to pay their portion of the premiums, whichever occurs first.

-H. Returning to work.
-Employees returning to work from a work related disability shall:
+Employees returning to work from a work-related disability shall:

 (1) submit a written medical statement from the treating physician to the workers’ compensation administrator that they are physically able to return to perform the essential job functions of the original position; and

-(3) If physically unable to perform even marginal job duties, the worker shall submit a written medical statement from the treating physician to the workers’ compensation administrator to that effect for review by his supervisor, human resources and the workers’ compensation administrator; and
+(3) If physically unable to perform even marginal job duties, the worker shall submit a written medical statement from the treating physician to the workers’ compensation administrator to that effect for review by their supervisor, human resources and the workers’ compensation administrator; and

 I. Workers’ compensation assessment fee.
 Workers covered by workers’ compensation under the New Mexico Workers’ Compensation Act, Sections 52-1-1 et seq., NMSA 1978 are required to pay a quarterly fee.
 The worker’s contribution is taken as a quarterly payroll deduction.

-[6.50.14.9 NMAC - Rp, 6 NMAC 50.14.9, 09/01/2014]
+[6.50.14.9 NMAC - Rp, 6 NMAC 50.14.9, 09/01/2014; A, 12/10/2024]

 6.50.14.10 CONFLICT WITH STATUTE: In the event of a conflict between this part and the Workers' Compensation Act, Sections 52-1-1 et seq.
 NMSA 1978, the provisions of the act shall prevail.